 Hispanic Center of Western Michigan (616) 233-0566 a non-profit organization primarily serving the needs of the Hispanic/Latino Community.
 Provides employment assistance, community outreach, information and referrals.

-Michigan Works!
-(616) 336-4040 The Michigan Works!
+West Michigan Works!
+The Michigan Works!
 System is a customer-driven workforce development system that serves employers and job seekers to ensure that employers have the skilled workers they need and workers have good jobs that provide economic self-sufficiency.

 West Michigan Legal Services (800) 442-2777 or (616) 774-0672 provides free legal assistance to low-income persons encountering a civil (non-criminal) legal problem including divorce, spousal or child abuse, public assistance, consumer rights or tenants' rights.